To be accepted into competition, your short film has to adhere to the rules. Read them carefully!

 It’s possible to take part in March On Film from anywhere in Ireland.
 After the competition launch, we will update all information on the March On Film website, where teams can check the compulsory elements.

-All Entrants must allow for their film to be screened at March On Film Screening Events and on the March On Film Website for a 2 month duration following the MOF Finals Event.
-After the 2 month period teams may request that their film be removed from the site.
+All Entrants must allow for their film to be screened at March On Film Screening Events and on the March On Film Website.

 We’re not asking you to turn in paper documents when dropping off your film.
 The only form you need to email us within the competition time is called the Final Report – and even that can be delivered online.
 However, all other paperwork must be prepared, including location, talent and music releases.
 We will ask you to provide these in case your film is shown on TV, included on a DVD etc.